 Honesty stalls are rather common in country areas — little stores filled with local produce, sold to passers-by who pay into unattended cashboxes.
 But not so in cities.
 We seem to trust each other less when we live in closer quarters?

 And yet, give city-dwellers a chance to be honest, and most will be.
 That’s my experience so far, at least.

 In early September 2020, I launched my own urban Adelaide honesty stall, called The Local Yum.

-I packed it with our homegrown veggies and seeds, homemade chutneys and jams, seedlings propogated in my backyard, things wild-foraged, and more.
-I left it all inside old shelves on the footpath in front of our house, and asked people to pay simply by popping money in a cashbox, or making a bank transfer.
+I packed it with homegrown veggies and seeds, homemade chutneys and jams, seedlings propagated in my backyard, things wild-foraged, and more.
+I left it all inside old shelves on the footpath in front of my house, and asked people to pay simply by popping money in a cashbox, or making a bank transfer.
 Which they did!

-This little experiement in honesty seems to have captured people’s imagination.
+This little experiment in honesty seems to have captured people’s imagination.
 More and more each day, I get messages from urban folks wanting to do the same at their place.

 I could think of nothing better than cities dotted with little local honesty boxes.
 Allowing communities to access hyper-local organic food lowers transport miles and reliance on industrial chemicals, reduces dependence on supermarkets and builds community resilience.
 Plus, you’re choosing food produced and made by one or two humans, not a corporation.
 Good things all round.

 So I decided to write a how-to-set-one-up guide, detailing everything I’ve learned.

 You could use these ideas to create your own produce stall, fresh flower stall, street library, Grow Free cart, community sharing corner — whatever takes your fancy.